sobcza11/NLP_HK_Security_Law/README.md

 This Natural Language Processing ("NLP") Data Science project uses the Data Science Method ("DSM") to identify variances in sentiment during the HK Protests using a hybrid of automatic & rules-based systems.
 The source of the data was obtained by scraping selected international newspapers & Twitter.

 The goal of the DSM is not to find or present an answer to an apparent geo-political situation but to pragmatically present the facts as they exist; the facts are created by humans resting in unstructured text found in newspapers & social media outlets.
 Therefore, the initial goal is to build the following

-   •	Sentiment Analysis, Topic Analysis.
+<t>•	Sentiment Analysis, Topic Analysis.

 To reiterate, the goal of this project is not to establish a position on who’s right.
 The goal is to go through the DSM to see where certain groups stand & on what footing.